 Course Advisory: SCC minimum English and Math standards.
 Covers the fundamental techniques of softball, terminology, rules, and history.
 Practice, skill drills, and class competitions are provided to enhance skill development and game strategy.
 Skills exams and a written final exam serve to evaluate student achievement.
 Students must provide their own glove.
 Formerly PE 009G.
-One-half hour lecture, one and onehalf or two and one-half hours activity.
+One-half hour lecture, one and one-half or two and one-half hours activity.

-KINE 009H Beginning Volleyball
+KINE 009H 1.0 or 1.5 Units Beginning Volleyball